trilogy-group/Popup-Rideshare-SDK-Documentation/docs/android/low-level-sdk-getting-started.md

     boolean hasUnpaid()
     ```

-17. Pay the unpaid balance.
+17. Pay off the balance for any unpaid ride.

     ```java
     Observable<Void> payUnpaidBalance()
     ```

 18. Register the token with the popup server to receive notifications.
+This is automatically done during login, but must be also called when Firebase refreshed the token.

     ```java
     Observable<Object> sendNotificationTokenToPopupServer(final String token, final AvatarType avatarType)
     ```

-19. Send an email to Popup support
+19. Send an email to Popup support.

     ```java
     Observable<Void> contactSupportMail(String message, long rideId, long cityId)